lindseypower/BurstDetection_Tutorials/README.md

 *In some cases, additional utility scripts are required to run the burst detection method.
 In these cases, the required utility scripts are indicated at the start of the tutorial and the scripts are available for download in the *Utils* folder.
 Ensure that the required utility scripts are saved in the same folder as the associated tutorial before attempting to run the tutorial.

+In addition, the *Tutorials* folder contains a preprocessing tutorial which walks the user through the necessary steps to load and preprocess BIDS-formatted MEG data and extract clean time series for use in burst detection.
+This tutorial uses the *Brainstorm* software available at https://neuroimage.usc.edu/bst/download.php .
+It is recommended to view this tutorial for context before running the other tutorials, even if you choose to use the accompanying data derivatives.

 Many methods also require installation of specific python packages to execute the method.
 Please refer to the import list at the start of each tutorial for information on the required python packages.
 All packages can be installed using *pip install*.

 Note that this resource is a compilation of methods previously published in the scientific literature and therefore is largely *not* original work.
 Therefore, when using these methods, be sure to cite the appropriate original source.
 Links to documentation and publications from the original developers are embedded in the individual tutorials.
 More information on specific methods can also be found in our associated review article (*link here*)